RinHizakura/kmemsnoop/README.md

 $ sudo kmemsnoop x8 scheduler_tick
 ```

-Or if you want to trace the read and write access for kernel parameters
+If you want to trace the read and write access for kernel parameters
 `sysctl_sched_cfs_bandwidth_slice`

 ```